Volga: Name

 The Turkic peoples living along the river formerly referred to it as Itil or Atil.
 In modern Turkic languages, the Volga is known as İdel (Идел) in Tatar, Atăl (Атӑл) in Chuvash, Iźel in Bashkir, Edıl in Kazakh, and İdil in Turkish.
 The Turkic names go back to the ancient Turkic form "Etil/Ertil", the origin and meaning of which are not clear.
 Perhaps this form has a connection with the hydronym Irtesh.

 The Turkic peoples associated the Itil's origin with the Kama.
-Thus, a left tributary to the Kama was named the Aq Itil 'White Itil' which unites with the Kara Itil 'Black Itil' at the modern city of Ufa.
+Thus, a left tributary to the Kama was named the Aq Itil ('White Itil'), which is joined by the Kara Itil ('Black Itil') at Ufa.
 The name Indyl (Indɨl) is used in the Cherkess language.

 In Asia the river was known by its other Turkic name Sarı-su 'yellow water', but the Oirats also used their own name, Ijil mörön or 'adaptation river'.
 Presently the Mari, another Uralic group, call the river Jul (Юл), meaning 'way' in Tatar.
-Formerly, they called the river Volgydo, a borrowing from Old East Slavic.